 - Acute agitation

-- Triazolam (Halcion): sedative hypnotic medication used for the treatment of insomnia
+- Triazolam (Halcion): A sedative hypnotic medication used for the treatment of insomnia

-- Midazolam (Versed): anesthesia adjunct medication used prior to surgery or medical procedures to relieve anxiety and produce sleepiness
+- Midazolam (Versed): An anesthesia-adjunct medication used prior to surgery or medical procedures to relieve anxiety and produce sleepiness

-- Clorazepate (Tranxene): anti-anxiety medication that treats anxiety, insomnia, and seizures
+- Clorazepate (Tranxene): An anti-anxiety medication that treats anxiety, insomnia, and seizures

 Intermediate-acting benzodiazepines take marginally longer to take effect and stay in the bloodstream for longer.
-They include:
+They include the following:

-- Alprazolam (Xanax): anti-anxiety medication used for treating anxiety and panic disorders
+- Alprazolam (Xanax): An anti-anxiety medication used for treating anxiety and panic disorders

-- Lorazepam (Ativan): anti-anxiety medication used for the treatment of anxiety, anxiety coupled with depression, and insomnia
+- Lorazepam (Ativan): An anti-anxiety medication used for the treatment of insomnia, generalized anxiety, or anxiety coupled with depression

-- Temazepam (Restoril): sedative hypnotic medication that treats insomnia
+- Temazepam (Restoril): A sedative-hypnotic medication that treats insomnia

-- Oxazepam (Serax): anti-anxiety medication used for the treatment of anxiety, anxiety coupled with depression, and during alcohol withdrawal
+- Oxazepam (Serax): An anti-anxiety medication used for the treatment of anxiety, anxiety coupled with depression, and alcohol withdrawal symptoms

-- Estazolam (ProSom): sedative hypnotic medication that treats insomnia
+- Estazolam (ProSom): A sedative-hypnotic medication that treats insomnia

 Long-acting benzodiazepines take longer to begin working and are effective for the longest period of time.
-They include medications such as:
+They include medications such as the following:

-- Diazepam (Valium): anti-anxiety, muscle relaxant, and anticonvulsant medication that treats anxiety and muscle spasms; also used during alcohol withdrawal
+- Diazepam (Valium): An anti-anxiety, muscle-relaxant, and anticonvulsant medication that treats anxiety and muscle spasms and may be used during alcohol withdrawal

-- Chlordiazepoxide (Librium): anti-anxiety medication used to treat alcohol withdrawal, anxiety, and tremors
+- Chlordiazepoxide (Librium): An anti-anxiety medication used to treat alcohol withdrawal symptoms, anxiety, and tremors

-- Flurazepam (Dalmane): sedative hypnotic medication used to treat insomnia
+- Flurazepam (Dalmane): A sedative-hypnotic medication used to treat insomnia

-- Quazepam (Doral): sedative hypnotic medication used to treat insomnia
+- Quazepam (Doral): A sedative-hypnotic medication used to treat insomnia

-- Clonazepam (Rivotril, Klonopin): anticonvulsant medication that treats anxiety, panic disorders, and epileptic seizures
+- Clonazepam (Rivotril, Klonopin): An anticonvulsant medication that treats anxiety, panic disorders, and epileptic seizures

 Benzodiazepines and the Brain